Refresh API

 With a POST request against the endpoint, you can start a new refresh.
 The POST body should contain the information on what to refresh.
 On top of that you can set options on how to carry out the refresh.
 The body is given as JSON:

-• contentTypes - Restricting the content types to refresh.
-For Example: ["script", "style"].
+• contentTypes - Restrict to specific content types, like ["script", "style"].
 Possible values are:

 • document